Starting a Business in Ghana as a Foreigner: 10 Insightful Steps to Succeed

 • Prepare the company’s Constitution

-• Provide details of shareholders, directors, and company secretary
+• Provide details of shareholders, directors, and the company secretary

 • Obtain a Tax Identification Number (TIN) for all company officials